MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/api-ref/index.md

 show_children: true
 ---
 <br/>
-To develop your Native, Cordova or Web applications, refer to the MobileFirst API in JavaScript for Web and Cordova, Java for Android and Objective-C for iOS.
-To administer your runtime, analytics and push services, refer to the REST APIs.

 > <span class="glyphicon glyphicon glyphicon-fire" aria-hidden="true"></span> **Note:** This page is under construction.
 [Click for the existing API Reference](https://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/topics/r_apiref.html).

+## Overview
+Use the MobileFirst API set to add MobileFirst functionality to your Native, Cordova and Web applications.
+To administer your runtime, analytics and push services, refer to the REST APIs.

 ### Select API: